FamilySearch/fs-pedigree-browser-node/README.md

 is almost always more than one way to address a problem.

 The source code if heavily documented.
 Please read it.
-This README only addresses issues that didn't fit anyqhere in the source code.
+This README only addresses issues that didn't fit anywhere in the source code.

 ## Running Locally